 The guitar bouzouki is one of my most popular instruments.
-Based on the old Howe-Orme design.
+Most folk order the GZ-HO model.
+The HO design is based on the old Howe-Orme design.
 The soundboard is made with an arched “cylinder top” soundboard – the top has a pronounced arch down the centre, to resist the pull of the strings, strengthened further with an X brace.

 scale: 24.75″ or custom